fixn2fixit/solve-quartiles-zsh/README.md

 #
 # INSTALL/USE
 # -----------
-# Expected install PATH is user's $HOME
+# Zsh must be installed or add that package first
-# Zsh must be present already or add that package first
+# Where: wherever you want to use the script, download files there
-# Bundled: the zsh script, wordlist.txt, tiles.txt, tiles.test
+# Expected typical location is user's $HOME path
-# Download qt_distro_12.tar.gz
+# Bundled: solve-quartiles.zsh, wordlist.txt, tiles.txt, tiles.test
-# Unzip and untar
+# Download: qt_distro_13.tar.gz
-# QT_DISTRO_12 directory will be created with all you need
+# Extract distro by: tar -xvzf qt_distro_13.tar.gz
-# cd QT_DISTRO_12
+# cd QT_DISTRO_13
-# then type: zsh solve-quartiles.zsh
+# Solve puzzles with: zsh solve-quartiles.zsh

 # TO PLAY
 # -------